The Last Jew in Vinnitsa: Early accounts

 Multiple wartime prints of the image exist.
 Later sources give various accounts of their provenance.
 Some say that the original physical image was in an Einsatzgruppe member's photograph album, or removed from the pocket of a dead soldier; and that written on its reverse side was "Last Jew in Vinnitsa", now widely used as the image's name.
 Several people have contacted Die Welt, each purporting to identify the shooter as a relative.
 The Germans' summer uniforms mean the photograph is unlikely to have been taken in winter.

-If it was taken in Vinnytsia, the photograph would date from some time between mid-1941, when the Germans occupied the oblast (region) of Vinnytsia, and 1943.
-During this period there were numerous massacres of Jews in the oblast, including in the town itself on 16 and 22 September 1941 and April 1942, after which those spared were sent to labour camps and Yerusalimka, Vinnitsa's Jewish quarter, was largely razed.
+If it was taken in Vinnytsia, the photograph would date from some time between mid-1941, when the Germans and Romanians occupied the oblast (province) of Vinnytsia, and 1943.
+During this period, there were numerous massacres of Jews in the oblast, including in the town itself on 16 and 22 September 1941 and April 1942, after which those spared were sent to labour camps and Yerusalimka, Vinnitsa's Jewish quarter, was largely razed.